 The man famous for coining the phrase “Just win, baby” lived his life that way.
-I’m truly convinced All Davis cared about nothing other than seeing his team win.
-It is bittersweet that his death comes at a time that his team is finally showing signs of resurgence.
-If the Raiders do push their way into the playoffs for the first time in nine years, it will be because of Davis’ work.
+I’m truly convinced Al Davis cared about nothing other than seeing his team win.
+It is bittersweet that his death comes at a time when his team is finally showing signs of resurgence.
+If the Raiders push their way into the playoffs for the first time in nine years, it will be because of Davis’ work.
 There’s a lot of talent in Oakland and every player on that roster is there because Davis picked him.

 Al Davis Bio

 • Born July 4, 1929 (he was 82)

 • Head coach of the Raiders from 1963-65 (23-16-3 record)